MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v18.md

 ---
-title: "Upgrading Version 17 Base Application to Version 18"
+title: "Upgrading Version 15, 16, or 17 Base Application to Version 18"
-description: Describes how to upgrade an unmodified Business Central 16 application to version 17 ms.custom: na ms.date: 10/01/2020 ms.reviewer: na
+description: Describes how to upgrade an unmodified Business Central 15, 16, or 17 application to version 18 ms.custom: na ms.date: 10/01/2020
+ms.reviewer: na